AnSieger/ldapproxy/README.md

 # ldapproxy

+Published at dockerhub at `ansieger/ldapproxy` and `ansieger/ldapsproxy`

 ## Run ldapproxy

 Environment variable:
 - SERVER        ->  Server to connect to
 - SEARCH_BASE   ->  Position for searching in LDAP tree (serverside)

 By default the ldapproxy will be reachable at `port 389`.